haniibrahim/sendvec2serial/README.md

 ![waitbar()](http://blog.hani-ibrahim.de/wp-content/uploads/sendvec2serial_3.png "GUI waitbar")

 If S_GUI = FALSE and the package "miscellaneous" is installed and loaded a text waitbar is displayed instead.
-But you cannot abort the transmission in comparison to the GUI.
+But you can abort the transmission with CTRL-C only.

 ```
 [#################################                 ]   67%